 But personal branding is not about being yourself.
 Personal branding is adapting to context.
 Each of us has some attributes, some characteristics, which can’t be noticed if they’re not manifested.
 For example, I can be funny without being sarcastic.
 I can comment on politics if I get informed.
 I can play chess to train my mind for strategy.
 But you won’t see all these things because they are simply not relevant in the context that facilitates our meeting.
 I don’t make money out of being funny, or commenting on politics, or playing chess, I make money out of what I’ve been doing for the last years and loving it.
 I do professional networking to get a purpose to my services, to get them into a market where they are needed and where they can provide for others.
 Therefore, there will always be aspects of my personality, of my identity, of what I am, what I like, and what I do, you will never see unless you can observe them in the proper context.

 Let’s give some examples.
-When you talk to someone for 5 minutes, you can get a task orientation, and talk about a project, or an information it is necessary to you, therefore, you will communicate exclusively from the professional standpoint.
-Like for example, describing to a programmer an idea and asking which are the advantages and disadvantages of having it written in Python and hosted in USA.
+When you talk to someone for 5 minutes, you can get a task orientation, and talk about a project, or a piece of information that is necessary to you, therefore, you will communicate exclusively from a professional standpoint.
+Like for example, describing to a programmer an idea and asking which are the advantages and disadvantages of having it written in Python and hosted in the USA.
 Or, you can talk to somebody you would like to know, to interact, therefore leaving the mind of the conversation partner open to observe different things about you.
 There’s a difference between “that guy with the X project” and “that guy who wanted to say “hi” “.
 The opportunity for personal brand involvement is higher in the second situation.
 Because it appeals to the intuition of detecting in a very short while how much of what you want to express is actually relevant for the other person.
-Often times, out of people not actually listening one another or even hearing each other, offline conversations become online conflicts – this is how miscommunication happen in the era of communication.
+Often times, out of people not actually listening to one another or even hearing each other, offline conversations become online conflicts – this is how miscommunication happens in the era of communication.

 Therefore, when you do not have the ability to carefully select, detect, what is relevant to honestly communicate yourself in a certain environment, that represents poor personal branding skills.